Discovering DMR – 1

 You can monitor multiple channels by creating scan groups.
 For example, you might want to monitor all the channels in a region, all the analog channels in a frequency range, or a group of your friends.

-A scan group can combine digital and analog channels, and can include channels from multiple zones, time slots, and color codes.
-If your radio has limits on the number of channels per zone, that limitation doesn't apply to the number of channels you can have in a scan group.
+Depending on your radio model, scan group can combine digital and analog channels, and can include channels from multiple zones, time slots, and color codes.
+If your radio has limits on the number of channels per zone, that limitation may not apply to the number of channels you can have in a scan group.

-One thing to keep in mind is that scanning takes a lot of power, so will drain your battery faster than regular use; although in general, DMR radios are more power efficient than other Digital Voice radios because of the way the bandwidth usage is optimized with two simultaneous channels.
+One thing to keep in mind is that scanning takes more power, so will drain your battery faster than regular use; although in general, DMR radios are more power efficient than other Digital Voice radios because of the way the bandwidth usage is optimized with two simultaneous channels.

-This is one area where DMR seems to be quite different from D-STAR.
-Just as in the D-STAR playground, some DMR repeaters are standalone and used for local communication only.
-DMR and D-STAR diverge in how they handle it when repeaters are interconnected.
+This is one area where DMR is a bit different from D-STAR.
+Just as in the D-STAR playground, some DMR repeaters are standalone and used for local communication only; however, DMR and D-STAR diverge in how they handle it when repeaters are interconnected.

 In D-STAR, repeaters can be linked to reflectors, for example, there are a bunch of D-STAR repeaters here in Colorado that are permanently linked to a single statewide reflector, and then whatever is transmitted on one of those linked repeaters is reflected to all the other linked repeaters.
 It's also possible for a ham to temporarily link an individual repeater to another repeater or reflector for a call.

 In DMR, repeaters using static talkgroups are linked together in network configurations that are decided by the system administrations, which can't be changed by individual hams.
 Some repeaters also allow hams to temporarily subscribe to specified dynamic talkgroups.